kingces95/kingjs/fs/rx/watch-many/README.md

 # @[kingjs][@kingjs]/[fs][ns0].[rx][ns1].[watch-many][ns2]
-Watch a for file and directory events in a directory and all its descendent directories.
+Watches for changes is a directory and its subdirectory.
 ## Usage
 ```js
 require('@kingjs/shim')